How to save water in your home

 If you use more water than average in your home, we offer a free water saving home visit to help you save water and money off your bills.

-We've teamed up with DIY retailers, builders' merchants and manufacturers of bathroom fittings to introduce the Unified Water Label scheme.
-The aim is to help customers find water-efficient bathroom fittings such as taps, showers, toilets and baths.
+We've teamed up with DIY retailers, builders' merchants and manufacturers of bathroom fittings to bring you the Unified Water Label scheme.
+It’s designed to make it easy for you to find water-efficient taps, showers, toilets and baths.

 You can also compare the water usage of similar products using the online 'find a product' tool.
-When searching, look for products which score within the green band of the label, as these are the more water-efficient products.
+Look for products in the green band of the label, as they're more water-efficient.

-Nearly a quarter of your energy bill is spent on hot water.
-So, choosing more water-efficient products will help you to save money on your water and energy bills.
+Nearly a quarter of your energy bill goes on heating water.
+So, choosing water-saving products doesn’t just help the environment — it helps cut your water and energy bills too.

 Did you find the information you are looking for?